Website Manager

 Yes.
 Parents and other fans are to sit on the side opposite the players.
 Only the coaches and players are to be on “their” side of the field.

 Also, we ask you do not sit in the area behind or near the goals.
-If the ref asks you to move, please do so.
+If the ref or coach asks you to move, please do so.

 Why is there a line outside of the sidelines?